Chapter 6: Syntax

 “Is it raining outside?”

-The analysis of Mandarin is a little bit more complicated, though.
+We should note, though, that the analysis of Yes-No Questions in Mandarin is a little bit more complicated than the analysis of these questions in Japanese or French.
 First of all, the particle appears at the end of the sentence in Mandarin, like in Japanese, even though Mandarin is otherwise head-initial, like English and French.
-Second, there are several other ways to ask Yes-No questions in Mandarin, which are equally (if not more) common than adding the particle ma.
+Second, there are several other ways to ask Yes-No questions in Mandarin, which are just as common (if not more common) than adding the particle ma.

 Overall, it is very common for languages to form questions by adding a particle to the beginning or end of a sentence—but it is also very common to form questions by changing the position of a verb or auxiliary, like we see in English.